November 16, 2022

 Title: Edge Sensors for Segmented Mirrors

-Speakers: Scott Knight (Ball Aerospace) and Chris Shelton (JPL)
+Speakers: Scott Knight (Ball Aerospace) Presentation, Chris Shelton (JPL) Presentation

 November 29, 2016

 Title: Segmented Coronagraph Design and Analysis (SCDA) Study

 Reaching high contrast ratios at close angular proximity to a star is an extremely challenging undertaking for a coronagraph with a filled-aperture telescope and is even more challenging with segmented, partially obscured apertures proposed for a large space-borne observatory.
 The primary goal of the ExEP-funded SCDA study is to identify coronagraph designs that maximize exo-Earth detectability with a variety of segmented apertures including hexagonal-segment and pie-wedge segment architectures.
 Both on-axis and off-axis designs are considered.
 The SCDA study is funding the design of pupil-plane, image-plane, and hybrid coronagraph designs.
 In this presentation, we discuss the progress in coronagraph designs and science yield performance since the study began in January 2016

 Speakers: Stuart Shaklan (NASA-JPL) Presentation, Neil Zimmerman (STScI) Presentation, Garreth Ruane (CIT) Presentation, Olivier Guyon (UA) & Rus Belikov (NASA-ARC) Presentation